opencog/cogserver/README.md

   transfer API to local disk, 3rd-party databases and network.
 The CogServer implements this API, thus allowing multiple AtomSpaces distributed on the network to share data.

+* The `stats` command provides a `top`-like command for viewing who is conected to the Cogserver, and what they are doing.

 For more info, please consult the
 [CogServer wiki page](https://wiki.opencog.org/w/CogServer).